vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     If you deployed the appliance so that it obtains its address via DHCP, go to the **Summary** tab for the appliance VM and note the address.

+10. (Optional) If you provided a static network configuration, view the network status of the appliance.

+    1. In the **Summary** tab for the appliance VM, launch the VM console
+    2. In the VM console, press the right arrow key.

+    The network status shows whether the network settings that you provided during the deployment match the settings with which the appliance is running.
+If there are mismatches, power off the appliance and select **Edit Settings** > **vApp Options** to correct the network settings.

-10. Go to  http://<i>vic_appliance_address</i> and enter the address and single sign-on credentials of the vCenter Server instance on which you deployed the appliance.
+11. In a browser, go to  http://<i>vic_appliance_address</i> and enter the address and single sign-on credentials of the vCenter Server instance on which you deployed the appliance.

     **IMPORTANT**: The installation process requires the single sign-on credentials to set up vSphere Integrated Containers Management Portal and Registry.
 The vSphere Integrated Containers Management Portal and Registry services cannot start if you do not complete this step.